 Grace Group Study Guides

-Grace Groups select their own study and schedule or join a Summer Affinity Group.
+During the summer session, Grace Groups select their own study and schedule, or individuals can join a Summer Affinity Group.

 Frequently Asked Questions